Cisco-Kosha/meraki-openapi-spec/README.md

-# Meraki Connector
+# Kosha Cisco Meraki Connector

-The Meraki Dashboard API provides a RESTful interface for programmatically interacting with Meraki cloud-managed networks.
-This API is based on the OpenAPI specification available at the provided URL and includes various endpoints for managing and monitoring network devices and configurations.

-## Authentication

-To authenticate when provisioning the Kosha Meraki connector, you need your:

-* API key
+Cisco Meraki is a cloud-managed networking solution that provides centralized control and management of network infrastructure.
+Meraki simplifies network deployment, monitoring, and security, allowing for efficient management of networks across multiple locations through a user-friendly web interface.

+The Kosha Cisco Meraki connector enables you to perform REST API operations from the Cisco Meraki in your Kosha workflow or custom application.
+Using the Kosha Cisco Meraki connector, you can directly access Cisco Meraki to:

+* Create a network
+* Get traffic analysis for a network
+* Create and update access policies
+* Update content filtering

-## API Endpoints
+## Useful Actions
-The Meraki Dashboard API includes the following API endpoints:

-### Organizations
-Endpoints for managing organizations and their associated networks, devices, and configurations.
+You can use the Kosha Cisco Meraki connector to perform a variety of functions related to managing your network infrastructure.

+Refer to the Kosha Cisco Meraki connector [API specification](openapi.json) for details.

 ### Networks

-Endpoints for managing networks and their associated devices, configurations, and clients.
+Manage networks and their associated devices, configurations, and clients.

-### Devices
-Endpoints for managing devices and their associated configurations, clients, and events.

 ### Device management

-Endpoints for managing the configuration and status of individual networking devices.
+Manage the configuration and status of individual networking devices.

-### Clients
-Endpoints for managing clients and their associated devices and network configurations.

-### SSIDs
-Endpoints for managing SSIDs and their associated settings and configurations.

-### Switch ports
-Endpoints for managing switch ports and their associated settings and configurations.

-### MX VPN
-Endpoints for managing MX VPN settings and configurations.

 ### Group policies

-Endpoints for managing group policies and their associated settings and configurations.
+Manage group policies and their associated settings and configurations.

 ### Wireless health

-Endpoints for retrieving wireless health information and data.
+Retrieve wireless health information and data.

 ### Events

-Endpoints for retrieving and managing event data for devices and networks.
+Retrieve and manage event data for devices and networks.

 ### Config templates

-Endpoints for managing configuration templates and their associated settings and configurations.
+Manage configuration templates and their associated settings and configurations.

 ### Cameras

-Endpoints for managing cameras and their associated settings and configurations.
+Manage cameras and their associated settings and configurations.

-## Conclusion
+## Authentication

-These API endpoints provide developers with a powerful toolset for integrating Meraki cloud-managed networks with their own applications and systems.
-The Meraki Dashboard API can be used to manage and monitor network devices, clients, and configurations programmatically, allowing for greater automation and efficiency.
+To authenticate when provisioning the Kosha Cisco Meraki connector, you need your API key.

+## Kosha Connector Open Source Development

+All connectors Kosha shares on the marketplace are open source.
+We believe in fostering collaboration and open development.
+Everyone is welcome to contribute their ideas, improvements, and feedback for any Kosha connector.
+We encourage community engagement and appreciate any contributions that align with our goals of an open and collaborative API management platform.